 To learn more about how Measurabl defines and tracks carbon emissions, please view this article.

-If you have any other questions, feel free to contact our Support Team.
+If you have any other questions, please reach out to your assigned Customer Success Manager.